 Te Wai Pounamu College was founded at Tuahiwi, Canterbury, and then moved into Christchurch.
 It was the only Māori girls’ college in the South Island.

 Māori and universities

 Some of the pioneering Māori professionals came into the cities for education.
-Peter Buck (Te Rangi Hīroa) and Tūtere Wī Repa studied medicine at Otago University. Āpirana Ngata was the first Māori lawyer, and graduated from Canterbury University in 1895.
-Edward Ellison trained to be a doctor at Otago University in the early 1900s.
+Peter Buck (Te Rangi Hīroa) and Tūtere Wī Repa studied medicine at the University of Otago.
+Apirana Ngata was the first Māori lawyer, and graduated from Canterbury University College in 1895.
+Edward Ellison trained to be a doctor at the University of Otago in the early 1900s.
 His brother Tom Ellison became a lawyer.

 Māori were trained for the ministry in the city.
 Two important theological colleges were St John’s College and Wesley College in Auckland.
 Wesley College originally opened to train Māori in theology in 1848.
-It closed during the land wars and reopened in 1876.
+It closed during the New Zealand wars and reopened in 1876.

 Government and MPs

 Politics and the legal system often drew Māori to Wellington.
-The Māori members of Parliament, both from the lower house and Parliament’s Legislative Council had to live and work in Wellington.
-Māori would also travel to Wellington to support petitions, attend Native Affairs select committees and support or oppose bills going through Parliament.
+The Māori members of Parliament in the lower house and the Legislative Council had to live and work in Wellington.
+Māori also travelled to Wellington to support petitions, attend meetings of the Native Affairs select committee, and support or oppose bills going through Parliament.
 A number of Māori politicians started their careers as interpreters at Parliament or in the Native Department.
-A number of carvers were employed by the Dominion Museum in Wellington in the early 1900s.
+Carvers were employed by the Dominion Museum in Wellington in the early 1900s.